This tutorial covers:

 Here is an illustration of the two different workflows for ordering and listing cakes using the CLI.

-Now that you have seen how our CLI application works, it’s good to double-check that adding more changes won’t break the code.
-Testing also helps you gain insight into potential error-prone areas.
-To do this, you will add tests to the existing cake application logic.
+Now that you know how the CLI application works, it’s good to double-check that adding more changes won’t break the code.
+Testing also gives you insight into potential error-prone areas.
+You will add the tests to the existing cake application logic.
 Then you will use Jest to test your application.

 Understanding the cake ordering logic